JieunKwon/CSharp_FileIO/README.md

 ------------------------------------

 - FileStream(String, FileMode, FileAccess)
-        Initializes a new instance of the FileStream class with the specified path, creation mode, and read/write permission.
+        Initializes a new instance of the FileStream class with the specified path, creation mode, and read/write permission

+- FileMode: Append, Create, CreateNew, Open, OpenOrCreate, Truncate

+- FileAccess: Read, Write, ReadWrite

 StreamWriter Class
 ------------------------------------